 Thick Butterfly Tattoo

 Butterfly tattoos don’t have to be small and minimal.
-Adding heavy shading or bright colors can add personality to the common design choice.
+Adding heavy shading or bright colors can add some bold personality to the popular design choice.

 Pastel Butterfly Tattoo

 Try playing around with different tattoo styles with your butterfly design.
-This tattoo utilizes pastel coloring and a technique that looks like the wings themselves are overlapping.
+This tattoo uses pastel coloring and a technique that looks like the wings themselves are overlapping.

 Blackwork Butterfly Tattoo